 Staffing/Recruiting: Employers use staffing services to assist them in filling their job openings.
 Staffing agencies recruit, perform extensive interviewing, check references and submit only the most qualified applicants to the employer.
 Some staffing services offer a bulletin board service where job orders and/or resumes are posted and job seekers and employers interact without any agency interference.

-Minnesota WorkForce Centers and other workforce centers around the country, as well as staffing services, offer specific training in job search skills to enable you to successfully find your own job.
+Job Search Training: Minnesota WorkForce Centers and other job centers around the country, as well as staffing services, offer specific training in job search skills to enable you to successfully find your own job.
+To locate a facility near you, try americanjobcenter or careeronestop.
 This training may include individual workshops and materials on a variety of job search topics.
-Classes, which usually are free, focus on resume writing, interviewing and so forth.
+Classes, which usually are free, focus on skills identification, resume writing and interviewing.
 If offered by private companies a fee will be charged.

 Of the personnel service arrangements available, being a contract or temporary employee is the most advantageous.
 By working in contract jobs you can build skills and meet financial needs while continuing to look for permanent work.
 It’s easier to get a job when you have a job.
 You might get more flexible hours or working conditions to accommodate your personal situation as well as help with transportation, testing, training, child care and health care.

 This type of employment can also be useful for those who need to gain work experience, develop skills, get training or increase networking contacts.
 It’s also a good way to check out an employer or an occupation before making a commitment to training, a career path or a particular employer.
-Personnel staffing services offer a variety of services and options for the job seeker, but keep in mind the following considerations when looking for temporary employment:
+Personnel staffing services that offer temporary or contract employment provide a variety of services and options for the job seeker, but keep in mind the following considerations: